tunapanda/wikonnect/README.md

-# Swag
+# Wikonnect

-Swag is an open-source e-learning platform that is designed to allow anyone to learn, create content, and contribute to the code.
+Wikonnect is an open-source e-learning platform that is designed to allow anyone to learn, create content, and contribute to the code.
+The initial courses offered on the platform will be around digital literacy, to get more people using the internet in more productive ways.
 Developed by Tunapanda Institute in Nairobi, Kenya.
+The original platform (called 'swag') was used to provide technology, design, and business training in low-income communities with low bandwidth.

 ## Getting Started